paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

   1. If the overlap of the validators in the `DisputeStatementSet` and those already present in the `DisputeState` is fewer in number than `byzantine_threshold + 1` and the candidate is not present in the `Included` map
       1. increment `SpamSlots` for each validator in the `DisputeStatementSet` which is not already in the `DisputeState`.
 Initialize the `SpamSlots` to a zeroed vector first, if necessary. do not increment `SpamSlots` if the candidate is local.
       1. If the value for any spam slot exceeds `config.dispute_max_spam_slots`, return false.
-  1. If the overlap of the validators in the `DisputeStatementSet` and those already present in the `DisputeState` is at least `byzantine_threshold + 1`, the `DisputeState` has fewer than `byzantine_threshold + 1` validators, and the candidate is not present in the `Included` map, decrement `SpamSlots` for each validator in the `DisputeState`.
+  1. If the overlap of the validators in the `DisputeStatementSet` and those already present in the `DisputeState` is at least `byzantine_threshold + 1`, the `DisputeState` has fewer than `byzantine_threshold + 1` validators, and the candidate is not present in the `Included` map, then decrease `SpamSlots` by 1 for each validator in the `DisputeState`.
   1. Import all statements into the dispute.
 This should fail if any statements are duplicate or if the corresponding bit for the corresponding validator is set in the dispute already.
   1. If `concluded_at` is `None`, reward all statements.
   1. If `concluded_at` is `Some`, reward all statements slightly less.